gogins/csound-webserver-opcodes/README.md

 body of the Web page.
 The script element can be loaded from the filesystem, or it can be included directly in the Web page's code.

-Once an instance of the Csound proxy has been created, not only can the Web page call methods of the Csound API, but also Csound can run JavaScript in the Web page using the `webkit_run_javascript` opcode.
+Not only can the Web page call methods of the Csound API, but also Csound can run JavaScript in the Web page using the `webkit_run_javascript` opcode.

 Right-clicking on the browser opens a context menu with a command to open the browser's inspector, or debugger.
 It can be used to view HTML and JavaScript